alqayadhi/mohammed-Weather-app/README.md

 - [ ] more details about sunset, sunrise, ..etc.
 - [x] set **Amsterdam** location as default.
 - [x] random quote generator.

+# Here is the page link
+- # By clicking this url you will be able to see the final weather page: https://alqayadhi.github.io/mohammed-Weather-app/